solus-project/budgie-desktop/README.md

 Budgie Menu
 ---------

 The main menu provides a quick and easy to use menu, suitable for both mouse and keyboard driven users.
-Features type-as-you-search and category based filtering.
+Features as-you-type search and category based filtering.

 ![budgie_menu](.github/screenshots/Menu.png)